skillrepos/codeium-basics/labs.md

 select * from courses.registration where year(registration_date) = 2023 and month(registration_date) = 9
 ```

-13. Ask Copilot to optimize the previous query.
+13. Ask Codeium to optimize the previous query.
 You can do this via highlighting the query, using the **CMD+I** shortcut and entering "/optimize" in the dialog.
 ```
 /optimize
 ```